Our Therapists

 Appointments on Mondays, Wednesdays and Thursdays

-Many people find it difficult to find the words to communicate their feelings and experiences, and Movement Therapy offers the opportunity to communicate using other parts of their bodies.
+Many people find it difficult to find the words to communicate their feelings and experiences, and Movement Psychotherapy offers the opportunity to communicate using other parts of their bodies.
 This can be be particularly helpful for younger children or for young people affected by factors such as neurodiversity or trauma.
-Movement Psychotherapy can also be particularly helpful in working with difficulties such as anxiety, depression, chronic pain, behavioural difficulties, PTSD, self-harming and eating disorders, where the focus of therapy will be on working to create integration and helping the body and mind to work together more effectively.
+Movement Psychotherapy can also be particularly helpful in working with difficulties such as anxiety, depression, chronic pain, behavioural difficulties, PTSD, self-harming and eating disorders, where the focus of therapy will be on helping the body and mind to work together more effectively.

 She is a registered member of the Association of Dance Movement Psychotherapy UK.